In perfect

 Norman cows in an orchard

-Whether certified organic or not, Pommeau de Normandie production ensures a low level of phytosanitary product use with mixed farming ensuring that natural fertilisation takes place, thanks notably to the presence of livestock.
+Whether certified organic or not, Pommeau de Normandie production prioritizes minimal use of phytosanitary products, with mixed farming practices supporting natural fertilization, notably through the presence of livestock.

-Lastly, the processing of apples and pears produces many by-products including pectins, animal feed, fertilisers or anaerobic digestion.
+Finally, the processing of apples and pears generates various by-products, including pectins, animal feed, fertilizers, and materials for anaerobic digestion.

 To visit this website, you must be of legal age to purchase or consume alcohol.
 If there is no such legislation in your country, you must be at least 18 years old.